The Ratio of CO to Total Gas Mass in High Redshift Galaxies: Large Velocity Gradient Model

 where \emph{n$_{tot}$} is the number density of the given species in all levels.
 In our application, $n_{tot}$ = $n_{CO}$.
 Following the notation of \citet{poel}, \emph{R$_{ij}$} is given in terms of the Einstein coefficients, \emph{A$_{ij}$} and \emph{B$_{ij}$}, and the collisional excitation (\emph{i $<$ j})and de-excitation rates (\emph{i $>$ j}) \emph{C$_{ij}$}:

-where $\langle J_{ij}\rangle$ is the mean intensity corresponding to the transition from level \emph{i} to \emph{j} averaged over the local line profile function $\phi(\nu_{ij})$.
-The total collisional rates $C_{ij}$ depend on the individual temperature-dependent rate coefficients and collision partners, usually H$_2$ and H for CO \\ The difficulty in solving this problem is that the mean intensity at any location in the source is a function of the emission and varying excitation state of the gas all over the rest of the source, and is thus a nonlocal quantity.
+where $\langle J_{ij}\rangle$ is the mean radiation intensity corresponding to the transition from level \emph{i} to \emph{j} averaged over the local line profile function $\phi(\nu_{ij})$.
+The total collisional rates $C_{ij}$ depend on the individual temperature-dependent rate coefficients and collision partners, usually H$_2$ and H for CO rotational excitation. \\ The difficulty in solving this problem is that the mean intensity at any location in the source is a function of the emission and varying excitation state of the gas all over the rest of the source, and is thus a nonlocal quantity.
 To obtain a general solution of the coupled sets of equations describing radiative transfer and statistical equilibrium, we adopt the approach developed by \citet{sobo} and extended by \citet{cast} and \citet{lucy} and assume the existence of a large velocity gradient in dense clouds.
 This assumption is justified given the interstellar molecular line widths which range from a few up to a few tens of kilometers per second, far in excess of plausible thermal velocities in the clouds \citep{gold}.
-They suggest that these observed velocity differences arise from large-scale, systematic, velocity gradients across the cloud, a hypothesis that lies in accord with the constraints provided by observation and theory. \\ In the limit that the thermal velocity in the cloud is much smaller than the velocity gradient, the value of $\langle J_{ij}\rangle$ at any point in the cloud, when integrated over the line profile, depends only upon the local value of the source function and upon the probability that a photon emitted at that point will escape from the cloud without further interaction.
+They suggest that these observed velocity differences arise from large-scale, systematic, velocity gradients across the cloud, a hypothesis that lies in accord with the constraints provided by observation and theory.

+In the limit that the thermal velocity in the cloud is much smaller than the velocity gradient across the radius of the cloud, the value of $\langle J_{ij}\rangle$ at any point in the cloud, when integrated over the line profile, depends only upon the local value of the source function and upon the probability that a photon emitted at that point will escape from the cloud without further interaction.
 Thus $\langle J_{ij}\rangle$ becomes a purely local quantity, given by:

 where $S_{ij}$ is the line source function,